 These will use a small set of particles, and stop within a small number of events on the timeline.
 The presence of events within expected bounds will be verified, within low error margins.
 Possible tests might verify: interaction (or not) of waves having known phases and mass-energy to test whether they collapse into fermion events.

 These randomize the vacuum, or some other preconditions, and run the simulation many times, to produce a data set of equivalent events, and a map of variant properties.
-Examples might include: Compton radius of a particle, and field statistics.
+Examples might include: Compton radius of a particle, field statistics, and functions for covariance of properties.

 Where datasets are compared with criteria, we can describe more advanced phenomena.
 Examples include: probability of decoherence, confidence of escaping a black hole, matter/anti-matter polarization, and decay distributions.